solangegueiros/rsk-plant-box/README.md

 To use the dapp, click the `Get` button on the plant of your choice.

 You'll be automatically prompted to approve the transaction by the web wallet.
-Click Submit / Confirm to approve the transaction.
+Click submit / confirm to approve the transaction.

-You'll see the button next to the choosed plant change to show the first characters of the wallet that got the plant and become disabled, just as we specified, because the plant has now been acquired.
+After the transaction is confirmed, you'll see the button next to the choosed plant change to show the first characters of the wallet that got the plant and become disabled, just as we specified, because the plant has now been acquired.

 Congratulations👏👏👏!
 You built and ran a complete dApp on RSK network!